 We’re not alone.
 Hospices across the country are cutting jobs and services.
 But we’re better-placed than many because of the steps we’ve already taken to bring in new income.
+We will continue to develop our fundraising, retail, lottery, and social enterprise activities so that we are doing everything we can to take more control of our future during a particularly uncertain and volatile period.

 Your donation, large or small, can make a big difference, giving more local people dignity and choice at the end of life.